 Solution: Begin fertilizing with a phosphorus-rich nutrient formula after the leaves appear.
 Test the nutrient solution's pH to be sure it is right for your growing system - soil or hydroponics - because if the fluid is too acidic or alkaline, the seedlings won't be able to absorb the phosphorus.

 Yellow spots or black mold on first few sets of leaves

 Cause: Whiteflies are common pests of indoor gardens that may prey on weak seedlings.
 They suck sap from plants, leaving behind yellow spots.
 Worse, when they suck out more plant juice than they can digest, the pests excrete the excess as a sticky substance (called "honeydew") on leaves.
 The sooty black mold grows in the honeydew.

 Solution: The safest way to protect seedlings is with sticky traps that capture the flies before they can do any damage.
 When the plants get a little larger, you can eliminate whitefly infestations with insecticidal soap, a spray that's compliant for use in organic gardening.

 Are your seedlings suffering?
 Or have they already been lost?
 Tell us about your experiences when you visit Safer® on Facebook where you can join a community of gardeners and hydroponic growers.

-For more links to articles like this one, subscribe to the Safer® Brand E-Newsletter which includes a special deal on your first order and regular mailings of money-saving coupon codes.
+For more links to articles like this one, subscribe to the Safer® Brand E-Newsletter which includes special product announcements and helpful tips for your household.